TunahanCan/can-cache/performance-tests/README.md

 # JMeter Load Test Suite for Can Cache

-This directory contains non-functional performance tests for the Can Cache Memcached-compatible TCP service.
+This directory contains non-functional performance tests for the Can Cache cancached-compatible TCP service.
 The scenarios are grouped by target load profile and can be executed with the Apache JMeter command line interface.

 ## Prerequisites

 * Apache JMeter 5.6 or newer with the bundled Groovy runtime.
-* A running Can Cache instance that listens on the Memcached port (default `127.0.0.1:11211`).
+* A running Can Cache instance that listens on the cancached port (default `127.0.0.1:11211`).
 Start the application with `./mvnw quarkus:dev` or use the packaged JAR as described in the project README.
 * Optional: a writable `results/` directory to store `.jtl` output files.
 The